samuelgfeller/slim-example-project/readme.md

 #### Asset management

-After talking with [Odan](http://disq.us/p/2dlx8ql) (comment section) I will do the following:

 * Link application specific resources directly in template (which are located under `public/assets/*`)
 * Not using any PHP asset library (like [symfony/asset](https://github.com/symfony/asset) or [odan/twig-assets](https://github.com/odan/twig-assets))
-* If during the development of a larger project many libraries are being used, I will
-    1. Install webpack and use it to download and compile/bundle my external dependencies (like jQuery, Bootstrap, etc.) into a single JS file.
-    1. Link this static file in my global layout template(s).
-For this, I don't need an asset function.
-    1. And then I can update my external dependencies with `npx webpack --mode=production`.
-       But I think most smaller projects won't need enough to justify it.

 ### Backend
 * **HTTP Router & Middleware**: [slimphp/Slim](https://github.com/slimphp/Slim)